 Broadly, information technology encompasses computer aided communications technology, databases and analytical software.
-Information technology comprises of hardware, software, and electronically stored data [34].
-More recently in research on information technology and business value using the resource-based view of the organization, IT has been separated into at least two components, technology resources and IT related human resources [26].
+Information technology comprises of hardware, software, and electronically stored data [52].
+More recently in research on information technology and business value using the resource-based view of the organization, IT has been separated into at least two components, technology resources and IT related human resources [43].
+In the literature many attempts of how to measure information technology investment have been made.
+One of them described Devraj and Kohli [15] who measured IT investment through monthly costs associated with IT labor, capital, and support.
+With ITLABOR they measured costs associated with total salary and wage expenses for management, supervisors, professionals, administrative and clerical staff; with ITSUPPORT consulting fees expense, decision support system computer programming, software support, and decision support system maintenance expense; finally with ITCAPITAL they included costs of the software product and its associated modules [15].

-Organizational change using IT can begin with an analysis of existing organizational elements and an identification of ways to change the dependencies among them, especially between processes [18].
-Therefore, IT is one of the fundamental elements of Business Process Change (BPC) [14], [7], [1], [20].
+Organizational change using IT can begin with an analysis of existing organizational elements and an identification of ways to change the dependencies among them, especially between processes [30].
+Therefore, IT is one of the fundamental elements of Business Process Change (BPC) [23], [10], [1], [32].
 Its role is significant throughout the entire duration of process change: before the process is designed (IT as an enabler), while the process is being designed (IT as a facilitator) and after the design is complete (IT as an implementer) [1].
-Therefore, building a responsive IT infrastructure [7] is the key factor for successful implementation of BPC.
-There is considerable anecdotal evidence that even small changes in the use of IT in an organization may require major restructuring of the organization to take full advantage of the efficiencies created by the technology [14], [15].
-Conversely, there is also significant evidence that without major restructuring, the introduction of IT may not produce savings needed to justify the investment [30], [36].
+Therefore, building a responsive IT infrastructure [10] is the key factor for successful implementation of BPC.
+There is considerable anecdotal evidence that even small changes in the use of IT in an organization may require major restructuring of the organization to take full advantage of the efficiencies created by the technology [23], [24].
+Conversely, there is also significant evidence that without major restructuring, the introduction of IT may not produce savings needed to justify the investment [48], [54].
 Although the evidence for organizational restructuring to accompany technological change is strong, there is much less agreement on exactly what organizational changes are needed to take full advantage of the technology.
 The controversy includes both the macro and micro level changes.
 At the macro level, the most salient issue is the change in the degree of centralization of decision making, with related questions about the depth and shape of organizational hierarchies.
 At the micro level, the most salient issue is the job definition and content, with related questions about communication patterns, job satisfaction of employees, and skill requirements.
 There is a remarkable degree of disagreement on the impact of IT on organizations in all of these areas.
-IT may be expected to increase centralization because it increases the information processing capacity of managers, hence, allowing them to centralize more decisions [38].
-IT may also be expected to decrease centralization because it reduces the cost of communication and coordination, and allows decisions to be delegated [14], [38].
+IT may be expected to increase centralization because it increases the information processing capacity of managers, hence, allowing them to centralize more decisions [61].
+IT may also be expected to decrease centralization because it reduces the cost of communication and coordination, and allows decisions to be delegated [23], [61].
 IT may be expected to decrease the depth of organizational hierarchies since it automates some of the middle management functions, facilitating the movement of information through the organizational hierarchy.
-IT may also increase the depth of hierarchies by reducing the delays and distortions introduced by the movement of information through the hierarchy [32].
-IT may be expected to reduce job satisfaction and diminish skill requirements by routinizing work, by subdividing work into small, highly specialized and repetitive tasks, as well as by subjecting humans to machine control [38].
-IT may also be expected to increase job satisfaction, enrich jobs, and replace low level clerical jobs with high-skill professional jobs by automating the most mundane tasks [2], [36].
+IT may also increase the depth of hierarchies by reducing the delays and distortions introduced by the movement of information through the hierarchy [50].
+IT may be expected to reduce job satisfaction and diminish skill requirements by routinizing work, by subdividing work into small, highly specialized and repetitive tasks, as well as by subjecting humans to machine control [61].
+IT may also be expected to increase job satisfaction, enrich jobs, and replace low level clerical jobs with high-skill professional jobs by automating the most mundane tasks [2], [54].